and-cuau/AI-Tic-Tac-Toe/README.md

 # AI-Tic-Tac-Toe
-Tic-Tac-Toe with two game modes.
+Tic-Tac-Toe with in C++ wih two game modes.
 The first mode is single-player mode in which the player competes against an AI opoponent.
 The second mode is two-player mode in which the player competes a second player over LAN.
+LAN connection is performed using the Boost.Asio library.

 ## Prerequisites